Trinidad and Tobago - North America

 • Keep evenings flexible

-A stronger first route in Port of Spain usually means one named anchor like Queen's Park Savannah and Magnificent Seven plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Port of Spain usually means one named anchor like Queen's Park Savannah and Magnificent Seven plus a nearby district block in Port of Spain city center, Port of Spain main arrival area, and Port of Spain evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Central dinner evening and let the rest of the route stay compact.